Theory of Science and Research Design for Human Geographers

 Forms of Assessment

-• A project description of 5000-7000 words, containing an elaborate description of theme, aim/justification of the project, scientific problem, a reflection upon relevant theory of science, and a brief outline of research design, methodology and planned schedule.
+• A project description of 3000-5000 words, containing an elaborate description of the theme, aim/justification of the project, scientific problem, a reflection upon relevant theory of science, and a brief outline of research design, methodology and planned schedule.

 • Oral presentation of project description (Milestone 1)

-All parts of assessment must be passed in the same semester.
-Grades for each part of assessment and the final grade will be published in Studentweb.
+All parts of the assessment must be passed in the same year of study.
+Grades for each part of the assessment and the final grade will be published in Studentweb.

 The exam will be given in the language in which the course is taught.